Frequency-Aware Transformer for Learned Image Compression: Experiments

 \subsection{Ablation Studies and Analysis}

 \textbf{Effect of the architecture of FAT block.} We conduct ablation studies to investigate the effectiveness of the FAT block.
 For the baseline model, we substitute our proposed FDWA with the standard window-based self-attention using a window size of 4×4, and replaced our FMFFN with a conventional FFN.
 As shown Table~\ref{tab:ablation-on-fat}, adopting a larger window size of 16$\times$ 16 can improve performance.
-However, this also introduces higher computational complexity and increased GPU memory consumption.
+However, this also introduces higher computational complexity.
 Furthermore, the adoption of FDWA results in significant improvement while maintaining comparable complexity.
 This indicates that the performance gains of introducing FDWA are derived from the ability to extract diverse frequency components rather than solely relying on a large receptive field.
-Finally, by further introducing FMFFN, we achieve the state-of-the-art BD-rate with only slightly increased computational complexity.
+Finally, by further introducing FMFFN, we achieve the state-of-the-art BD-rate with only slightly increased computational complexity and model parameters.

 \textbf{Ablation study on T-CA.} We then evaluate the effect of our proposed T-CA entropy model.
 Here, we adopt the CNN-based nonlinear transforms of \citet{minnen2018joint} as $g_a(\cdot)$ and $g_s(\cdot)$ for convenient comparison.
 Specifically, we train all the models by loading the pretrained transforms weights of \emph{mbt2018-mean} model from CompressAI library~\citep{begaint2020compressai} and fine-tune them for 1M batches.
 The BD-rate is evaluated on the Kodak dataset with BPG as the anchor.
 In addition, we provide the number of parameters of the entropy models to show their complexity.